Working Holiday in Canada

 Contents

-2. General Information / FAQ
+2 General Information / FAQ

-02. What is International Experience Canada (IEC)?
+01. What is International Experience Canada (IEC)?

-International Experience Canada (IEC) is a Government of Canada program designed to give 18-35 year-old travellers from around 33 selected countries the opportunity to work in Canada.
+International Experience Canada (IEC) is a Government of Canada program designed to give 18-35 year-old travellers from around 35 selected countries the opportunity to work in Canada.

 Depending on your country of citizenship, you can be eligible for one, two or up to three IEC permits—sometimes even all three of them.
-For instance, British citizens are only eligible for the Working Holiday permit, Swiss citizens are eligible for the Young Professionals and the International Co-op (Internship) permits only and Australian citizens are eligible for all three IEC permits.
+For instance, Danish citizens are only eligible for the Working Holiday permit, Swiss citizens are eligible for the Young Professionals and the International Co-op (Internship) permits only and Australian citizens are eligible for all three IEC permits.

-The Working Holiday permit (often nicknamed the “WHP“) is an open work permit, which means you can work for one or more employers in Canada and you don’t have to find a job before leaving your country.
+The Working Holiday permit is an open work permit, which means you can work for one or more employers in Canada and you don’t have to find a job before leaving your country.
 There are 12- and 24-month Working Holiday permits (depending on your country of citizenship).
 This is basically a chance to discover Canada and explore the land and culture.
 For more information, read Introduction to the Canada Working Holiday permit.

 The Young Professionals and International Co-op (Internship) permits are employer-specific work permits.
 You must respect the conditions on your work permit, which include the name of the employer you can work for, how long you can work and the location where you can work (if applicable).

-04. Annual Working Holiday permit quota
+03. Annual Working Holiday permit quota

 Every year, the Government of Canada allocates a certain number of permits in each IEC category to each country.

 The number of “spots” is reviewed every year and can even change during an ongoing IEC season.
-There are usually more candidates than permits available, so candidates are selected randomly from a pool.
+There are usually more candidates than permits available, so candidates are selected randomly from a “pool.”

-06. Working Holiday permit application process overview
+05. Working Holiday application process overview

 Step 1 – Submit your profile to the Working Holiday pool.
 At this stage, there are no fees to pay.
 Create an IRCC account, then complete and submit your profile to the Working Holiday pool.
 You only need to submit your profile once—it will stay in the pool until it’s drawn or until the end of the IEC season.

 Step 4 – Within 24 hours after submitting your application, you will receive a biometric instruction letter (BIL).
-You have 30 days to complete this step, which involves going to a visa application centre to have your fingerprints and picture taken.
+You have 30 days to complete this step, which involves going to a visa application centre (VAC) to have your fingerprints and picture taken.

 To learn more about the application process, read Step-By-Step Guide to International Experience Canada Work Permits — International Co-op, Young Professionals and Working Holiday Applications.

-07. Supporting documents required for a Working Holiday permit application
+06. Supporting documents required for a Working Holiday permit application

 If your profile is drawn from the pool (congrats!), you will have to provide: